Guides

 Cow’s Lane

 On a weekday, you can wander down this cute pedestrianised street near Temple Bar into offbeat stores, where you’re likely to discover all manner of knickknacks from vintage Italianate mirrors to Edwardian cabinets and taxidermy.
-On weekends, the street transforms into the Designer Mart offering one-off handmade designs from jewellery to underwear and art prints.
-After you’ve found a gem, head into the il Valentino café and celebrate over a cup of coffee and one of their freshly baked pastries.
+On weekends, the street transforms into the Designer Mart, offering one-off handmade jewellery and art prints.
+Once you're done perusing, head into the il Valentino café and admire your findings over a cup of coffee and one of their freshly baked pastries.

 Antiques on Francis Street

-One of Dublin’s most historic areas is also the city’s art and antiques corner – and a hub for vintage finds.
+One of Dublin’s most historic areas is also the city’s Art and Antiques Quarter – and a hub for vintage finds.
 Antique emporiums sit side-by-side along Francis Street, selling everything from oil paintings and French porcelain to decorative objects and curios.
 Antiquarians worth checking out include Johnston Antiques and O’Sullivan Antiques.
 In the midst of it all is Oxfam Home, one of the most popular charity shops in Dublin.

 Explore Dublin's design shops

-If you want more ways to scratch that retail itch, why not check out our collection of Dublin’s best craft and design shops
+If you still need to scratch that retail itch, check out some of Dublin’s best craft and design shops